ionic-team/stencil-site/versioned_docs/version-v4.0/config/plugins.md

 ## Stencil plugins

-By default, Stencil does not come with `Sass` or `PostCss` support.
+By default, Stencil does not come with `Sass` or `PostCSS` support.
 However, either can be added using the `plugins` array.

 ```tsx
 import { Config } from '@stencil/core';